opssadhok/Satellite-Imagery-based-Road-Network-Extraction/README.md

    - Display the corresponding mask image.

 # Load and Split Data**:
-   - Load data from HDF5 files.
+   - Load data from system.
    - Split the dataset into training, validation, and test sets.

 # Model Architecture:
    - The U-Net model is used for segmentation.
 The architecture consists of a contracting path (encoder) to capture context and a symmetric expanding path (decoder) to enable precise localization.
+   -

-Contracting Path
+   - Contracting Path
-The contracting path follows the typical architecture of a convolutional network.
+   - The contracting path follows the typical architecture of a convolutional network.
 It consists of repeated application of two 3x3 convolutions (unpadded convolutions), each followed by a rectified linear unit (ReLU) and a 2x2 max pooling operation with stride 2 for downsampling.
 At each downsampling step, the number of feature channels is doubled.
+   -

-Expanding Path
+   - Expanding Path
-Every step in the expansive path consists of an upsampling of the feature map followed by a 2x2 convolution ("up-convolution") that halves the number of feature channels, a concatenation with the correspondingly cropped feature map from the contracting path, and two 3x3 convolutions, each followed by a ReLU.
+   - Every step in the expansive path consists of an upsampling of the feature map followed by a 2x2 convolution ("up-convolution") that halves the number of feature channels, a concatenation with the correspondingly cropped feature map from the contracting path, and two 3x3 convolutions, each followed by a ReLU.
 The cropping is necessary due to the loss of border pixels in every convolution..

 # Define Callbacks: